kernelcrash/electron-rom-emulator/README.md

 to read it, then quickly tri-stated the databus again ... and waited for next rising edge of phi0.

-This newer interrupt version connects phi0 to an interrupt on the STM32.
+Then I did a version that connects phi0 to an interrupt on the STM32.
 Rather than interrupt on the rising edge of phi0 when the address bus would be known to be stable, the interrupt occurs on the negative edge of phi0 which is effectively the end of the previous cycle.

-The reason for doing this is that it takes time to respond to an interrupt, so the latency between an 'edge' that causes an interrupt and the first executing line of an interrupt service routine (ISR) is at least 100ns, but more like 150ns ... but can be higher.
+The reason for doing it this way is that it takes time to respond to an interrupt, so the latency between an 'edge' that causes an interrupt and the first executing line of an interrupt service routine (ISR) is at least 100ns, but more like 150ns ... but can be higher.
 If the first executing line of